okd-project/okd-release-pipeline/README.md

 * `okd-private-key`
   * contains key `private.key`, which is the GPG key used to sign the OKD release
 * `prow-okd-secret`
-  * contains key `ci-prow-token`, which is a token for the Prow CI cluster, with permissions to tag release images
+  * contains key `ci-prow-token`, which is a Service Account token for the Prow CI cluster, with permissions to tag release images.
+This token comes from the secret (sa-image-tagger-token-chsw6) stored in the app.ci cluster on the origin project.
 * `release-signing-gpg-key` - most probably not needed - to be confirmed
 * `config-trusted-cabundle` : ca bundle
 2. oc apply -f okd-release-pipeline/templates/release-notes-templates.yaml